Actors

 - Pixel Y (Center) - The center position value in pixel coordinates.

-- Width - The actor boinding box width value in pixels.
+- Width - The actor bounding box width value in pixels.

-- Height - The height value in pixels.
+- Height - The actor bounding box height value in pixels.

-- Velocity X - The actor velocity x value in pixels per second.
+- Velocity X - The actor velocity in the x axis in pixels per second.

-- Velocity Y - The actor velocity y value in pixels per second.
+- Velocity Y - The actor velocity in the y axis in pixels per second.

-- Acceleration X - The actor acceleration x value in pixels per second squared.
+- Acceleration X - The actor acceleration in the x axis in pixels per second squared.

-- Acceleration Y - The actor acceleration y value in pixels per second squared.
+- Acceleration Y - The actor acceleration in the y axis in pixels per second squared.

-- Is Touching Floor - If the actor was touching bottom side of the scene or another actor last frame.
+- Is Touching Floor - If the actor was, in the last frame, touching any collision tile/actor with the actor's bottom side of the collision box (i.e., standing on something).

-- Is Touching Left - If the actor was touching left side of the scene or another actor last frame.
+- Is Touching Left - If the actor was, in the last frame, touching any collision tile/actor on the left side of the actor's collision box.

-- Is Touching Right - If the actor was touching right side of the scene or another actor last frame.
+- Is Touching Right - If the actor was, in the last frame, touching any collision tile/actor on the right side of the actor's collision box.

-- Current Animation Index - The actor current animation index value as number (0 been 1st animation row).
+- Current Animation Index - The actor current animation index value as number (0 being the 1st animation row).

 - Direction - The actor current direction value as number.

-- Frame - The actor current animation frame value as number (0 been 1st animation fra,e).
+- Frame - The actor current animation frame value as number (0 being the 1st animation frame).

 - Is Animation Done - If the actor current animation is finished.